ngless-toolkit/ngless/docs/contents/Functions.rst

 | min      | NGOInteger      |  no        |
 +----------+-----------------+------------+

 The argument **counts** represents which features to keep, discarding everything else.
-The possible symbols are gene, exon and cds.
+Possible symbols are gene, exon and cds.
 If nothing is provided everything is considered to be important.

 **Min** defines the minimum amount of overlaps a given feature must have, at least, to be kept (default: 0).

 Substrim